juliangut/slim-routing/README.md

 * Minimum PHP version is now 8.0
 * Minimum Slim version is now 4.7
+* PHP8 Attributes have been introduced for routing
 * Annotations have been deprecated and its use is highly discouraged
+* Router Annotation use is not needed
 * ParameterTransformer methods and signatures have changed
 * AbstractTransformer has been removed, simply implement ParameterTransformer
-* Route transformers now accepts an array of transformers instead of a single reference
+* Routing transformers now accepts an array instead of a single reference

 ## Contributing